Goooler/TokenAutoComplete/README.md

 You may also add the library as an Android Library to your project.
 All the library files live in ```library```.

+### R8 / ProGuard
+The specific rules are [already bundled](library/src/main/resources/META-INF/proguard/autocomplete.pro) into the JAR which can be interpreted by R8 automatically.

 Creating your auto complete view
 --------------------------------